damaki/libkeccak/README.md

 This project implements the Keccak family of sponge functions and related constructions using the SPARK 2014 programming language.

-libkeccak implements the following generic constructions:
+libkeccak implements the following constructions:

 * The Keccak-p permutation for state sizes of 25, 50, 100, 200, 400, 800, and 1600 bits (see [1] and [2]).
+* The Gimli permutation [7]
 * The Sponge construction
 * The Duplex construction
 * The MonkeyDuplex construction